 - Abuse or neglect

-These are just some of the possible causes of wrongful death.
-If you think your loved one may have died due to the fault of another party, seek the advice of an Oakland wrongful death attorney.
+These are examples of potential causes of wrongful death.
+If you think your loved one may have died due to the fault of another party, you may wish to seek guidance from an Oakland wrongful death attorney.

 Who Can File an Oakland Wrongful Death Claim?